 Healthy Granola Bars

-This healthy granola bar recipe is quick and easy to make, and perfect for involving children in the kitchen.
+This healthy granola bar recipe is quick and easy, and perfect for involving children in the kitchen.
 It is no-bake with no necessary chopping.
 As a result, there will be no dangers for those starting out with culinary escapades.
 These bars are also incredibly versatile, so you and your family can feel free to make them to your tastes.

 - 3 cups quick oats